Tick bite prevention and removal

 - Carry a tick removal tool with you at all times, if possible.

 - Use a repellent when engaging in outdoor activities and choose one that repels ticks, mosquitoes and other biting insects.
-See Dr. Nicola Seal’s repellent review for advice on which brands to use.
+See Dr. Nicola Seal’s repellent review for advice on which brands may be best to use.

 - Although ticks have been found in urban parks and gardens, it’s wise to take extra precaution in long grass, leaf litter and in wooded areas.

 - When hiking or doing other outdoor activities, try and stick to pathways where there tends to be less long grass.